 The fair value of the warrants issued to FBR and MAC Financial Ltd. (which are now held by the former stockholders of MAC Financial Ltd. as a result of its liquidation) was estimated on the date of grant using the Black-Scholes option-pricing model, including consideration of any potential additional value associated with pricing protection features.
-The volatility assumption used, 39.0%, was derived from the historical volatility of the share price of a range of publicly-traded companies with business types similar to ours.
+The volatility assumption used, 39.0%, was derived from the historical volatility of the share price of a range of publicly traded companies with business types similar to ours.
 No allowance was made for any potential illiquidity associated with the private trading of our shares.
 We revalue the warrant liability quarterly using a Black-Scholes option-pricing model in combination with a binomial model and a Monte-Carlo simulation model to value the pricing protection features within the warrant.
-As of September 30, 2013, the assumptions used in the option pricing model were as follows: a common stock price as of September 30, 2013 of \$11.40, risk free interest rate of 2.03%, expected life of 7.06 years and a dividend yield of 0%.
-The gain from change in fair value of warrant liability during the third quarter is primarily due to a decrease in the price of our common stock compared to June 30, 2013.
-The loss from change in fair value for the nine months ending September 30, 2013 is primarily due to an increase in the price of our common stock as compared to December 31, 2012.
+As of June 30, 2013 the assumptions used in the option pricing model were as follows: a common stock price as of June 30, 2013 of \$12.00, risk free interest rate of 1.98%, expected life of 7.1 years and a dividend yield of 0%.
+The loss on fair value during the second quarter is primarily due to an increase in the price of our common stock.
 The warrants have an exercise price of \$10.00.
-The remaining contractual term on the warrants is approximately 8.6 years.
+The remaining contractual term on the warrants is approximately 9 years.

-There were no assets or liabilities measured at fair value using significant unobservable inputs as of December 31, 2011.
+There were no assets or liabilities measured at fair value using significant unobservable inputs as of June 30, 2012 or as of December 31, 2011.